New Kitten Care

 Litter Pan

-If you do not get a dust free litter then I would highly recommend using a box without a top.
+Dust free litter is best, but if you do not get a dust free litter then I would highly recommend using a box without a top.
 This way when they scratch around dust can be released in the air and not stay trapped in the box(and get into their lungs).
 They do sell litter boxes with no top but a ring around it that traps litter in so that their is no big mess!
 For new kittens they are usually only 2-3 pounds so make sure that they can get in and out of the litter pan easily.

 Litter